 Honey is a well-known antimicrobial.
-It works great for helping to balance the flora and fauna of the gastrointestinal tract.
+It works great for helping to balance the flora of the gastrointestinal tract.
 Many herbalists or naturopaths use honey to reduce the activity of harmful bacteria in the gut, speed up recovery from gastric ulcers, and reduce inflammation and irritation in the small intestines.

 Additionally, honey is a rich source of micronutrients, antioxidants, and vitamins — all of which contribute positively to our overall health.

 The benefits of delta 8 THC honey include: